Wayne T. Smith: Additional developments (2015–present)

 During Smith's tenure from March 2020 to May 2021, CHS was reported to have sued over 19,000 hospital patients for non-payment of hospital bills.
 Many of the defendants reported being unable to pay due to economic duress brought on by the COVID-19 pandemic.
 In 2020, CHS posted its most profitable year in at least a decade.

+In February 2025, he was named chairman of Air Products.

-Speaking and political involvement
+Public life and political involvement

 Smith represents Community Health Systems at various industry events, also at times speaking about business and the health industry at large.
-Periodically featured in publications such as the Nashville Business Journal, Smith was a vocal supporter of expanding Medicaid in Tennessee in 2014.
+Smith had been a vocal supporter of expanding Medicaid in Tennessee in 2014, periodically featured in publications such as the Nashville Business Journal.
 A year later, he donated US$1,500 to Megan Barry's successful campaign to become Mayor of Nashville.
 In 2015 he moderated the annual panel of the Nashville Health Care Council, stating about the King v.
 Burwell case that "everyone has an interest in solving this.
 No one wants to take health insurance away from 6 or 8 million [people]."

 Boards and memberships

 Smith has been involved with a number of corporate and civic boards, either as a director, trustee, or chairman.
 He formerly served on the board of Citadel Broadcasting, a radio corporation headquartered in Las Vegas, Nevada.
 He has been a director of Praxair, an industrial gas public corporation, since 2001, and in February 2001 he became the chairman of Community Health Systems.
 Smith previously served as the chairman of the Federation of American Hospitals, after his appointment to the role in March 2003.
-He remains a trustee and director of the organization.
-Smith served as the chairman of the Nashville Area Chamber Of Commerce from 2012 to 2014, and he remains on the board as of 2016.
+He remained a trustee and director of the organization.
+Smith served as the chairman of the Nashville Area Chamber Of Commerce from 2012 to 2014, and he remained on the board as of 2016.

 He is a former chairman and current board member of the Nashville Health Care Council, and in 2016 he joined the board of the Center of Medical Interoperability, a new nonprofit group formed to solve problems in the healthcare technology industry.
 The center, currently building offices in Nashville, intends to facilitate different tech systems' ability to communicate and share data.
-Smith also currently serves as a trustee for United Way and on the Louisville Collegiate board of trustees.
+Smith also has been serving as a trustee for United Way and on the Louisville Collegiate board of trustees.
 On February 14, 2013, he began a seven-year term as a trustee at Auburn University, his alma mater.
-Involved with philanthropy, in 2006 Smith and his wife committed $1 million to the Auburn University College of Education.
+Involved with philanthropy, in 2006 Smith and his wife committed $1 million to the Auburn University College of Education. (his only known donation to date).